Johnstone Higher Secondary School, Imphal: Departments

 The school has Arts, Sciences, Commerce and vocational subjects.
 It was one of the first to launch a pre-university commerce education in the state in 1983.

 Alumni

-The school has produced a large number of academicians, university professors, scientists, civil servants, politicians, and other renowned persons in Manipur as well as in India and different parts of the world.
+The school has produced a large number of academics, university professors, scientists, civil servants, politicians, and other renowned persons in Manipur as well as in India and different parts of the world.